felixpitterling/aws-bootcamp-cruddur-2023/journal/week0.md

 - bash scripting language
 - Concept of binary files and /usr/local/bin
 - Concept of path environment variable
-  - Items are seperated by a colon
+  - Items are separated by a colon
   - $ is a environment variable initializer
   - Can be added into scripts (example: AWS IaC stuff)